In this tutorial you will be given the following:

 - Leading up to your qualifying IQ test, commit to training your working memory capacity.
 For a full-scale test, we recommend the i3 Mindware brain training application has been designed to expand working memory capacity and increase IQ level on full-scale tests by 10-20 points.

 - Leading up to your qualifying IQ test, commit to practicing full scale IQ test problems.
 The i3 Mindware software has been designed to systematically give users practice on full scale IQ test problems.
 It is known that this practice can substantially improve scores on full scale tests.

 - As in the fluid intelligence only strategy, there are other lifestyle practices you can adopt over this period to increase your IQ.
 These include regular exercise, a brain-optimizing diet, meditation and unbroken, regular sleep.

-- After completing the i3 Mindware training program, allow for at least two days before taking the qualifying IQ test.
+- After completing the i3 Mindware training program if you have chosen it, allow for at least two days before taking the qualifying IQ test.

 - Take the official test.

 Subscribe for free eBooks on joining Mensa and IQ augmentation

 There are now around 100,000 Mensans in 100 countries throughout the world.
 There are active Mensa organizations in over 40 countries on every continent except Antarctica.
 The website for Mensa International can be found here.
 Websites for national groups can be found here.

 You can find intellectual resources to exercise your brain in national magazines, in local newsletters, and at regional, national and international conventions.
 Mensans (Mensa members) have a profusion of special interest groups.
 To quote from Mensa International: